 The Emory Police Department may decide not to include some known information in a Public Safety Notice if providing that information could risk compromising law enforcement efforts.
 Also, Public Safety Notices will withhold the names of victims as confidential.

 Public Safety Notices also seek information that may lead to arrest and conviction of the offender when violent crimes against persons or major crimes against property have been reported to the police.

-Campus Public Safety Notices at Carter Center Campus
+Campus Public Safety Notices and Crime Statistics at Carter Center Campus

 In order to have a Public Safety Notice posted and/or to have a crime included within the statistical section of this Report, the crime report should be made to Carter Center Security.

 For statistical reporting purposes, Carter Center Security shall provide crime report data to EPD at the Emory main campus.
 Carter Center Security shall contact City of Atlanta law enforcement authorities as necessary and appropriate.

 Under the Timely Warning Protocol, notice of the crime reported is provided to the campus community via the University’s listserv e-mail systems.

 - Criminal Offenses – murder, Non-negligent manslaughter, negligent manslaughter, rape, fondling, incest, statutory rape, robbery, aggravated assault, burglary, motor vehicle theft, arson, hate crimes